-2019 Texas DWI Deferred Adjudication Bill.
+How does Texas DWI Deferred Adjudication work?

-- Report to a probation officer;
+1. Report to a probation officer;

-- Pay a fine;
+2. Pay a fine;

-- Perform community-service hours;
+3. Perform community-service hours;

-- Attend DWI education courses; and
+4. Attend DWI education courses; and

 Nonetheless, some prosecutors will work with first-time DWI drivers to avoid a trial.
-They may agree to waive the high BAC test so that the driver qualifies for this type of probation.
+They may agree to waive the high BAC test to help the driver become eligible for a deferred sentence.
 But that decision is up to the State.
-In sum, the new law gives the State and the Defense a good option to work out a plea deal and avoid a trial.
+In sum, this law gives the State and the Defense a fair option to work out a plea deal.

-However, there are limits to this option.
-For example, if you apply to become a lawyer, doctor, CPA, or school teacher, then this information will show up in the background check.
+For example, if you apply to become a lawyer, doctor, CPA, or school teacher, then the DWI will show up in the background check.
 More importantly, your information may turn up in an FBI background check.
 This is because a state judge cannot tell a federal agency to seal its records.

 How do I seal my criminal records after I complete DWI Deferred Adjudication in Bexar County, Texas?